 Which devices support Wi-Fi 6e?

-There's no shortage of Wi-Fi 6e routers, including several mesh kits, now available.
+There's no shortage of Wi-Fi 6e routers, including several mesh Wi-Fi kits, now available.
 The limiting factor is at the client-device level.
-At the moment, there are Wi-Fi 6e-compatible Windows PCs and Android smartphones, but no Wi-Fi 6e-ready Apple macOS and iOS computers, phones or tablets.
+At the moment, there are Wi-Fi 6e-compatible Windows PCs and Android smartphones, though Apple's new Mac mini M2 and MacBook Pro 14-inch (2023) both include Wi-Fi 6e.
+There are also rumors that the iPhone 15 will support this new wireless standard as well.

-Among the three Wi-Fi6e routers on our Best Wi-Fi Routers page, the average data throughput in our tests was an amazing 1.788 Gbps.
+Among the Wi-Fi6e routers on our best Wi-Fi routers page, the average data throughput in our tests was an amazing 1.788 Gbps.
 Not enough?
 The Netgear Nighthawk RAXE500 led with 2.396 Gbps of total bandwidth available.

 This blows away Wi-Fi 6, was more than twice as fast as the typical Wi-Fi 5 router and makes a credible case for ditching gigabit-Ethernet wired local networks, at least for short-range uses.

-On the other hand, the first Wi-Fi 6e routers are priced more like a bottle of rare wine than a keg of beer.
+On the other hand, Wi-Fi 6e routers are much more expensive but their prices will likely drop once Wi-Fi 7 devices begin rolling out.
 Netgear offers the Orbi RBKE963 three-piece mesh kit for $1,500, and it is hard to justify paying that when there are competent Wi-Fi 6 routers that cost $150.

 Also, bear in mind that the average home broadband speed in the U.S. is currently about 50 Mbps.
 The fastest broadband that most people can buy for their homes tops out at 1 gigabit, or 1 Gbps — far less than what Wi-Fi 6 can deliver, not to mention Wi-Fi 6e.
 Your internet speed won't get much faster if you upgrade from a Wi-Fi 6 router to a Wi-Fi 6e one, although the connection speeds between compatible devices in the home may.

-At least for the moment, getting a Wi-Fi 6e router makes sense only for homes that have gigabit internet connections from their ISPs and the latest and most expensive Windows and Android client devices.
-Otherwise, Wi-Fi 6e remains a luxury that most people don't yet need and can't yet afford.
+At least for the moment, getting a Wi-Fi 6e router makes sense only for homes that have gigabit internet connections from their ISPs and the latest and most expensive Windows, Android and Apple client devices.
+Otherwise, Wi-Fi 6e remains a luxury that most people don't yet need.